Chart Color Schemes

 Carnegie features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households account for 58.2% of all households, including 24.1% couples with children, 25.8% couples without children, and 6.7% single parent families.
-Non-family households constitute the remaining 41.8%, with lone person households at 35.5% and group households making up 6.3% of the total.
+Family households constitute 58.2% of all households, including 24.1% couples with children, 25.8% couples without children, and 6.7% single parent families.
+Non-family households comprise the remaining 41.8%, with lone person households at 35.5% and group households making up 6.3%.
 The median household size is 2.2 people, which is smaller than the Greater Melbourne average of 2.5.

 Frequently Asked Questions - Households